-- 1. Antlered deer: only deer as set forth in Paragraph VII.C, above.
-Note restrictions on antlerless deer due to conservation measures. - 2.
+- 1. Antiered deer only for general hunters.
+Elders and youth are allowed one antierless deer per season as set forth in Paragraph VII.C, above.
+Note restrictions on antierless deer due to conservation measures. - 2.
 Either sex of elk as set forth in Paragraph VII.B, above.
-Note antlerless elk restrictions in August. - 3.
+Note antlerless elk restrictions in August and February. - 3.
 Either sex of bear, cougar, mountain goat, and small game may be taken during tribal hunting season. - 4.
-All other game animals as set out in Washington State regulations.
+All other game animals as set out in Washington State Regulations.